 You touch some areas of your car much more frequently than others.
 Those areas should be sanitized regularly, or infections and germs will linger in your car.

-Use disinfecting wipes or disinfecting wipes to clean off surfaces that you touch frequently.
+Use disinfecting spray or disinfecting wipes to clean off surfaces that you touch frequently.
 This includes the steering wheel, window controls, gear shift, and door handles.
 To keep your car as germ-free as possible, you should clean them every time you get into or out of your vehicle.

 According to research, a steering wheel has four times as many germs as a toilet seat.
 The average steering wheel has a bacteria count of 612, which makes it a hot-spot for sickness.